AliceO2Group/O2DPG/DATA/README.md

 # Configuring and selecting workflow in AliECS:
 There are 3 ways foreseenm to configure the *full topology* in AliECS: (currently only the manual XML option exists)
 - **version of workflow repository**: In this mode, the following settings are configured in AliECS, and they uniquely identify a *full topology*.
 The *parser* will then create the final DDS XML file with the *full topology*:
-  - A **commit hash** identifying a state of the `O2DataProcessing` repository (this can also be a tag, and in the case of production workflows it is required to be a tag).
+  - A **commit hash** identifying a state of the `O2DPG` repository (this can also be a tag, and in the case of production workflows it is required to be a tag).
-  - The path of a **description library file** (relative path inside the `O2DataProcessing` repository).
+  - The path of a **description library file** (path relative to the DATA folder inside the `O2DPG` repository).
   - The **workflow name** inside the *description library file*.
   - **detector list**: Multiple comma-separated lists of detectors participating in the run (global list, list for qc, list for calibration, list of detectors to run reconstruction for, list of detectors to include in the CTF, list of detectors that have processing on the FLP), defaulting to `ALL` for all detectors.
   - **workflow parameters**: text field passed to workflow as environment variable for additional options.